NikHoh/apriltag-maze/README.md

 Looking from above on a maze, the coordinate system origin is in the upper left corner with the x-axis pointing downwards and the y-axis pointing to the right.

 By convention, the smallest AprilTag ID on a wall is a multiple of 4.
-It belongs to the big AprilTag that by convention either points to North (on a horizontal wall) or to West (on a vertical wall).
+It belongs to the big AprilTag that by convention and by default either points to North (on a horizontal wall) or to West (on a vertical wall).
 The small tag on the same side of the wall has ID +1.
-The big tag on the other side of the wall (pointing South or East) has ID +1.
-The small tag in the other side has ID +1.
+If there are tags on the other side, the big tag on the other side of the wall (pointing South or East) has ID +2.
+The small tag in the other side has ID +3.

 Get png data of AprilTag family from https://github.com/AprilRobotics/apriltag-imgs and place it in the folder `tagCustom48h12`